Selected Hispanic and Latino Web Sites

 National Society of Hispanic MBAs

-Hispanic business network with information on scholarships, careers, conferences and programs.
+This Hispanic business network website contains information on scholarships, careers, conferences and programs.

 Society for Advancement of Chicanos and Native Americans in Science (SACNAS)